MVGS: Multi-view Regulated Gaussian Splatting for Novel View Synthesis: Introduction

 \section{Introduction}

-Photorealistic rendering towards unbounded scenes or single object is proven to hold significant values in both the industrial and academic areas, \textit{e.g.} multi-media generation, virtual reality, and autonomous driving.
-Conventional primitive-based representations such as mesh and point cloud~\citep{botsch2005high, lassner2021pulsar, yifan2019differentiable, munkberg2022extracting} make real-time rendering possible with the help of efficient rasterization.
-Although such a rendering mechanism delivers high efficiency, revealing a fine-grained and sufficiently precise appearance is still struggling, where blurry artifacts and discontinuity happen.
-On the contrary, implicit representation~\citep{erler2020points2surf} and neural radiance field~\citep{mildenhall2021nerf, mip-nerf360, instant-ngp}(NeRF), employ the multi-layer perceptron (MLP) to improve the potentiality of rendering high-fidelity geometries where more detailed structures are preserved.
-However, their inference efficiency is still limited even with accelerating operators such as Instant-NGP~\citep{muller2022instant}.
+Photorealistic rendering of unbounded scenes or objects holds considerable significance in both industry and academia, \textit{e.g.} multi-media generation~\cite{du2024ethics, guo2024being, shen2023auslan, shen2024mm,shen2025cross, shenbanz, shen2025fingercap}, virtual reality~\cite{vrgs}, human body understanding~\cite{guo2025plnet, guo2026beyond}, and autonomous driving~\cite{du2024dreamcar, du20243drealcar}.
+Conventional primitive-based representations based on mesh and point clouds~\cite{botsch2005high, lassner2021pulsar, yifan2019differentiable, munkberg2022extracting}, leverage efficient rasterization to achieve real-time rendering.
+Although these methods deliver high efficiency, they still struggle to reconstruct fine-grained and precise appearance, leading to blurry artifacts and discontinuity.
+On the contrary, implicit representation~\cite{erler2020points2surf} and neural radiance field~\cite{mildenhall2021nerf, mip-nerf360, instant-ngp}(NeRF), employ the multi-layer perceptron (MLP) to improve the fidelity of scene geometry, thus attaining high-quality geometric and appearance details.
+However, their inference efficiency is still limited, even when employing acceleration operators, like Instant-NGP~\cite{muller2022instant}.

-Recently, 3D Gaussian-based explicit representation, \textit{e.g.} Gaussian Splatting (3DGS)~\citep{kerbl2023gaussiansplatting, jiang2024gaussianshader, lu2024scaffold, 4dgs} achieve both state-of-the-art rendering quality and efficiency contributed by its tailored rasterization technique, following the paradigm of NeRF, \textit{i.e.} training with a sample from a single camera view per iteration.
-Such a training strategy is commonly adopted in NeRF because of its pixel-wise rendering behavior for the convenience of utilization of supervision.
-As for 3DGS~\citep{kerbl2023gaussiansplatting}, 3D Gaussians kernels are directly rasterized on the image plane and get optimized with pixel-wise losses compared to the ground truth as well.
-However, because of the explicit characteristic of 3DGS representation, we observe the single-view training paradigm encourages 3D Gaussian kernels overfitting certain views for reducing training losses, making it not robust enough to precisely present all details in the scene.